phogroup/pho_group_website/content/research/Deep_learning_ROM/index.md

 Furthermore, we formulated model-aware loss function to encode physical information for time-dependent problems by adding a term that penalizes errors between network predictions at a given time compared to the time-stepping prediction of the mathematical model.
 This introduces temporal dependencies in the quantities of interest to the neural network.
 Preliminary experiments in auto-encoding state in a time-dependent heat equation shows that the model-aware network shows better accuracy than a purely data-driven network.

+### Specific Objectives

+#### Accelerating Inverse Problems using Reduced Order Models and Deep Learning

+I am currently employing reduced order models improved by deep learning error models to accelerate solving inverse problems using aforementioned methods.
+The research paper will be submitted to the SIAM Journal on Scientific Computing.
+[2]

+#### Preliminary Research on Stein-Variational Inference

+I am currently exploring new research avenues on improving Bayesian inference using Stein-variational methods by incorporating reduced order models and model-aware deep learning.

+#### Optimizing hyper-parameters of neural networks
+Learning the error between the full model and the reduced model is a high-dimensional deep learning regression problem whose performance is sensitive to the particular architecture of the deep neural network model.
+These so-called hyperparameters of the deep learning model were determined using a Bayesian optimization framework.
+A Gaussian process surrogate model is employed to parametrize the performance of the neural network as a function of the hyper-parameters.
+This approach to pick hyper-parameters improves on grid search and random search as the sampling procedure better explores the hyper-parameter space by leveraging information from previous neural network architectures.

+#### Spatial Averaging to Hyper-Reduce Model Order
+The aforementioned deep learning error models for reduced order models enlarge the validity of projection-based model order reduction by capturing their errors in a data-driven fashion.
+In the regime of data prevalence, this corrective term can be used to learn errors for parameter dependent reduced order models created in a hyper-reduced fashion.
+Spatially-varying parameters governing the model can be averaged to induce an affine parameter dependence enabling precomputation of reduced order matrices, thereby accelerating evaluations of these models.
+This averaging process depends only on the geometry of the problem domain and can be performed cheaply using finite elements.
+The resulting computationally efficient ROMs can be improved in their accuracy using the deep learning error model in a data-driven fashion to create a hybrid model that is accurate and computationally efficient.
+This method was employed in solving inverse problems for steady heat conduction and advection-diffusion problems.